Home

 How the Counseling Process Works

-Self-understanding and self-awareness combined with behavioral change or, "doing things differently than before," is what counseling is about.
+Self-understanding and self-awareness combined with behavioral change or, "doing things differently than before," is what behavioral health counseling is about.
 Counseling helps people increase self-understanding, expand self-awareness, develop the ability to communicate with clarity and then do things differently.

 Counseling helps a person . . .